Calibrating Decision Robustness via Inverse Conformal Risk Control: Methodology

 Since this error bound decays to zero at an $O(n^{-1/2})$ parametric rate, this means that the estimator is sample efficient and asymptotically consistent.
+We note that under pure exchangeability alone, a bound similar to \Cref{prop:bound} is generally not available.
+The issue is that exchangeability allows strong dependency, which could result in arbitrarily loose bounds.

-Next, we show that the trajectory describing the miscoverage-regret trade-off is (weakly) decreasing under the standard \emph{majorant consistency} assumption \cite{delage2010distributionally, rahimian2019distributionally, mohajerin2018data}.
-This assumption is crucial for guaranteeing that the trade-off curve preserves a monotone structure, thereby ensuring the existence of a well-defined Pareto frontier.
+Next, we show that the miscoverage-regret trade-off curve is (weakly) decreasing under the standard \emph{majorant consistency} assumption \cite{delage2010distributionally, rahimian2019distributionally, mohajerin2018data}.
+This assumption guarantees that the trade-off curve preserves a monotone structure, thereby ensuring the existence of a well-defined Pareto frontier.

 \begin{assumption}[Majorant consistency] For each robustness level $\lambda$ and context $x$, let $z^*_\lambda(x)$ be a measurable robust selector.
 For all $\lambda_1\le \lambda_2$, there is

 \end{assumption}